Halo: The Thursday War

 - Woobie, Destroyer of Worlds: Sure, Jul Mdama is preparing a force to confront humanity once again, but you still gotta feel sorry for him, after losing his wife and all.

-- Staffan Sentzke, an Insurrectionist who hates the UNSC, because he blames them for the death of his daughter and caused her wife to commit suicide.
+- Staffan Sentzke, an Insurrectionist who deals in nuclear weapons hates the UNSC, because he blames them for the death of his daughter and caused her wife to commit suicide.
 He's not far off, his daughter is Naomi-010, and they replaced her with a flash clone.
+Though the ones who are really responsible for it were ONI.

 - You Have Failed Me: Paragonsky to Director Magnusson after Jul 'Mdama's escape.